 NOTE: If, while a resident, you had income taxed by two or more other states, a separate computation should be made on a multiple state credit schedule (RI-1040NR-MU).
-This schedule can be obtained by calling the RI Division of Taxation at (401) 574-8970 or at our web site www.tax.ri.gov.

-RI CHECK-OFF
+RI CHECK-OFF CONTRIBUTIONS SCHEDULE

 NOTE: These checkoff contributions will increase your tax due or reduce your refund.
 All checkoff contributions are voluntary.